demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Integrations/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### microsoft-atp-list-machines-by-ip

 ***
-Retrieves machines that interacted with the requested internal IP in the time range of 15 minutes prior and after a given timestamp.
-Note, this command is different than the endpoint command in witch returns data about the given machines
+Find Machines seen with the requested internal IP in the time range of 15 minutes prior and after a given timestamp.

 #### Base Command